No. 21 Oregon downs Stanford 73-56 for 8th straight win

 Stanford took a 46-45 lead on a basket by Wills with 9:45 to play before Omoruyi and Aaron Estrada hit consecutive 3-pointers for the Ducks.

 Amauri Hardy added a 3 for Oregon, and Omoruyi made one of his own to put the Ducks ahead 57-51 with 6:21 left.
-Duarte later scored five straight points to put Oregon up 62-53 with 4:26 to go.
+Duarte later scored five straight points to give Oregon a 62-53 lead with 4:26 to go.

+“That’s what you expect your seniors to do,” Oregon coach Dana Altman said.
+“I thought Chris played well down the stretch and Eugene played well.
+That is what you hope for, guys to trust each other to make plays for each other.”

 Oregon’s 28 straight home wins are the second-most in school history and tied for the second-longest active streak in the NCAA.
-Ducks coach Dana Altman earned his 677th win to tie former Stanford and California coach Mike Montgomery for 23rd in Division I history.
+Altman earned his 677th win to tie former Stanford and California coach Mike Montgomery for 23rd in Division I history.

 Oregon was without freshman point guard Jalen Terry for the second consecutive game due to COVID-19 protocols.
+Oregon shot 42.4% from the field, but was 10 for 19 on 3-pointers in the second half.

 Stanford senior guard Daejon Davis, who averages 13.8 points, 4.2 rebounds and 3.8 assists per game, missed his second straight due to a leg injury.